 In the arsenal of flavor-boosting ingredients, anchovies are right at the top.
 Loaded with glutamates and inosinates—molecules that we perceive as deeply savory and even meaty—anchovies can improve the flavor of all sorts of foods without adding any overt fishiness.
 We even sneak them into meatloaf and leg of lamb—and if that sounds strange to you, just remember that they're also a key ingredient in Worcestershire sauce, one of the most popular condiments for steak.

 Sure, they're salty and intensely fishy when eaten whole in a salad or on top of pizza, which can put a lot of people off.
 But at their best, anchovies are delicious even in concentrated doses.
 The secret to anchovy success is to get the best ones you can.
 What does that mean?
 For starters, avoid anchovy paste at all costs, since our tests have shown that it adds unpleasant flavors to just about anything it's in.
-That leaves three other main options: marinated anchovies, oil-packed anchovies, and salted anchovies.
+That leaves us with a choice between oil-packed and salted anchovies (you can read more about anchovies, and preparations like boquerones, or marinated anchovies, here).

-That leaves oil-packed and salted anchovies.
-These are essentially the same product—oil-packed anchovies are just salted ones that have been washed of salt, deboned, and submerged in oil, which is basically the process you'll have to do yourself if you start with salted anchovies.
+Oil-packed and salted anchovies are essentially the same product—oil-packed anchovies are just salted ones that have been washed of salt, deboned, and submerged in oil, which is basically the process you'll have to do yourself if you start with salted anchovies.

 Step by Step: Preparing Salted Anchovies